p/vcproj2cmake/README.txt

 in the file $v2c_config_dir_local/project_exclude_list.txt

-Any CACHE variables or option()s provided by our vcproj2cmake CMake code can have an initial successful preset override by imposing their initial value via cmake -D.
+Any CACHE variables or option()s provided by our vcproj2cmake CMake code can have an successful preset override during the initial CMake configure run (by imposing their initial value via cmake -D).

 === Automatic re-conversion upon .vcproj changes ===

-vcproj2cmake now contains a mechanism (added as targets to the build environment) for _automatically_ triggered re-conversion of files whenever the backing .vc[x]proj file received some updates.
+vcproj2cmake now contains a mechanism (added as targets to the build environment) for _automatically_ triggered re-conversion of files whenever the backing .vc[x]proj file changed (received some updates).
-This is implemented in function cmake/Modules/vcproj2cmake_func.cmake/v2c_rebuild_on_update() This internal mechanism is enabled by default - you may modify the CMake cache variable V2C_USE_AUTOMATIC_CMAKELISTS_REBUILDER to disable it.
+This is implemented in function cmake/Modules/vcproj2cmake_func.cmake/v2c_rebuild_on_update() This internal mechanism is enabled by default - you may modify the user-side CMake CACHE variable V2C_USE_AUTOMATIC_CMAKELISTS_REBUILDER to disable it.
-NOTE: in order to have the automatic re-conversion mechanism work properly, this currently needs the initial (manual) converter invocation to be done from root project, _not_ any other directory (FIXME get rid of this limitation).
+NOTE: in order to have the automatic re-conversion mechanism work properly, this currently needs the initial (manual) converter invocation to be done from root dir, _not_ any other directory (FIXME get rid of this limitation).

 Since the converter will be re-executed from within the generated files (Makefile etc.), it will convert the CMakeLists.txt that these are based on